FirebaseExtended/codelab-rules/index.lab.md

 ```

+> aside positive
+>
+> This command passes in a made-up project id; there is no actual Firebase project with this id.
+Genuine project ids are generally not required for the emulators, but are required for a small number of use cases.
+>
+> Because the emulators were started with a made-up project id, you should see warnings about limited functionality.
+This is okay; you won't need that extra functionality for this codelab.

 Right now there are 9 failures.
 As you build the rules file, you can measure progress by watching more tests pass.

 ## Create blog post drafts.